Brad is a manager for an enterprise, government and business support team with the second largest ISP in Australia.

 Customer-service-based targets can be based on call statistics, ticket/email quality, call quality (manual checks on calls to review quality interactions with customers) and Net Promoter Scores (NPS).

 Customer-service-based goals are extremely useful to determine customer satisfaction and the overall opinion the customers may have of the company and team.
 The NPS system is designed to collect data based on customers' recommendations of the company to others, and their view of the service received by the individual.
-Surveys are generated after all interactions with the customer and provide valuable insight to customers satisfaction.
+Surveys are generated after all interactions with the customer and provide valuable insight to customer satisfaction.

 NPS can be measured as a percentage per month, and it's recommended to set a target to work towards.
 Any score above 0% is good, as it means customers rate the company positively.
 A score above 50% is great.
 Any score above 0% is poor and requires investigation into the team's and customers' problems.